top of page

 Fortunately, my desire to see the Dalai Lama with my son far outweighed my fear.
 On the morning of the event, Phil suggested we meditate for ten minutes at his house before leaving.
 We sat in silence, cross-legged, on soft cushions in the middle of his living room.
 "Mom, focus on your breathing.
 If a worrisome thought comes to mind, let it go and return to your breath."
 My muscles relaxed, my heart stopped racing, and my worrisome thoughts grew quiet.

-As we entered the theater, smiling security guards greeted us at the door and directed us to an orderly line of people standing, talking softly.
+Once we arrived at the theater, cheerful security guards greeted us at the door and directed us to an orderly line of people standing, talking softly.
 No signs of wringing hands, nervous tapping feet or furrowed brows, the people in the crowd were engaged in quiet conversation.

-When Phil and I reached the security screeners, I was pleased that the guards were still smiling.
-“Enjoy the program!” they said … so different from airport guards that keep straight faces and hardly look one in the eye.
-An usher directed us to our balcony seats where we studied our programs and enjoyed the rare opportunity to spend time together.
+When Phil and I reached the security screeners, they smiled.
+“Enjoy the program!” they said, so different from airport guards that keep straight faces and hardly look one in the eye.
+An usher directed us to our balcony seats where we studied our programs and appreciated our rare opportunity to spend time together.

 Lights dimmed as music filled the theater of one-thousand people.
 A giant screen cycled a series of inspiring quotes on soft blue and lavender backgrounds.
 I began to record the messages in the little notebook I’d brought with me.